Plan a Project: Stage 3 Estimate effort and schedule

 You shouldn’t be setting start dates and finish dates for tasks.
 Why?
 If you are trying to force your project plan to meet pre-set dates you are already in big trouble.
 See common planning mistakes - fixing finish and start dates and Constraints - what they are used for and common mistakes

 Once you have entered the task effort, your planning software will automatically calculate the start and finish date for each task and provided you have entered the project logic correctly it will calculate the critical path through the plan and return an accurate possible end date.
-In MS Project simply set the project start date and let the program do the rest.
+In Microsoft Project simply set the project start date and let the program do the rest.

 At this point the end date can only be achieved if sufficient resource is available.
 That is why it is only a possible end date.
 This will become clearer in stage 4 when we allocate resources to our plan.